Nationals vs. Phillies: Betting Trends, Records ATS, Home/Road Splits

 Nationals vs. Phillies: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Kyle Schwarber and the Philadelphia Phillies will try to get the better of Josiah Gray, the Washington Nationals' starter, on Friday at 6:05 PM ET.
+The Philadelphia Phillies and Washington Nationals will play on Saturday at Citizens Bank Park, at 4:05 PM ET, with Nicholas Castellanos and Lane Thomas among those expected to produce at the plate.

-The Phillies have been listed as -175 moneyline favorites in this matchup with the Nationals (+145).
-The total for the game is set at 9 runs.
+The Nationals are listed as +170 moneyline underdogs in this matchup with the favored Phillies (-210).
+The total is 8.5 runs for the game (with -110 odds to go over and -110 odds to go under).

 Rep your team with officially licensed Nationals gear!
 Head to Fanatics to find jerseys, shirts, and much more.